bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Differential Diagnosis

-Other causes of night sweats must be considered:
+Other causes of night sweats must be kept in mind, such as:

 Management of Hypogonadism Night Sweats